USB: A Unified Summarization Benchmark Across Tasks and Domains: Benchmarking Different Models

 We run a suite of models on all tasks in our benchmark and present the results in Table~\ref{tab:all_models_tested}.
 For this set of experiments, we use the consolidated train, validation and test splits, which are a union of the corresponding splits from all domains.
 For tasks that involve generation of summaries, we use Rouge score~\cite{lin2004rouge} as the metric.
 We show geometric mean of the 1,2, and L variants for succinctness (Table~\ref{tab:all_models_tested}).
 One exception is the Fixing Factuality task for which we use exact match as the metric.
 For Unsupported Span Prediction, we measure the F1 score based on BIO tagging format~\citep{sang2000introduction}.
 For the remaining tasks we use standard binary classification metrics.

-For the classification/span prediction tasks in our benchmark, we fine-tune a Roberta-Large~\citep{liu2019roberta} model (Table~\ref{tab:all_models_tested}).
-We then reformulate those tasks in a seq2seq format and fine-tune different variants of T5 models on each of the 8 tasks.
-We include the original~\citep{raffel2020exploring} and recent instruction-finetuned Flan-T5~\citep{chung2022scaling} versions.
-The T5-Large model outperforms Roberta-Large on all the classification/span prediction tasks.
-The Flan-T5-Large model performs similarly to the T5-Large, though achieves noticeable gains on Unsupported Span Prediction.
-Flan-T5-XL consistently improves performance over the large models on almost all tasks, suggesting model size helps (Table~\ref{tab:all_models_tested}).
-We also train a multi-task variant of Flan-T5-XL simultaneously on all tasks.
-On most tasks, this retains similar performance as a dedicated XL model trained only on that task, except for Evidence Extraction and Unsupported Span Prediction (Table~\ref{tab:all_models_tested}).
+For the classification/span prediction tasks in our benchmark, we fine-tune Roberta-Large~ (\citealt{liu2019roberta}; Table~\ref{tab:all_models_tested}).
+We recast these as seq2seq tasks and fine-tune variants of T5 models on each of the 8 tasks.
+We include the original~\citep{raffel2020exploring} and the instruction-tuned Flan version ~\citep{chung2022scaling}.
+T5 Large outperforms Roberta-Large on all the classification/span prediction tasks.
+Flan-T5 Large performs similarly to T5 Large, though achieves notable gains on Unsupported Span Prediction.
+Flan-T5 XL consistently improves performance over larger models on almost all tasks, suggesting model size helps (Table~\ref{tab:all_models_tested}).
+We also train a multi-task variant of Flan-T5-XL (on all tasks jointly).
+This mostly retains similar performance as a dedicated XL model trained only on that task, except for Evidence Extraction and Unsupported Span Prediction (Table~\ref{tab:all_models_tested}).

-We run large language models including publicly released models (for research purposes) such as Llama~\citep{touvron2023llama} and Vicuna~\citep{vicuna2023}, and closed models such as OpenAI's gpt-3.5-turbo\footnote{We used the frozen version codenamed gpt-3.5-turbo-0301}, i.e., \emph{ChatGPT}.
-We run few-shot prompting using 4 examples with each example using up to a maximum of 512 tokens, owing to limitations in the maximum feasible sequence length for these models (for details, see the Appendix).
+We run large language models including publicly released models (for research purposes) such as Llama~\citep{touvron2023llama} and Vicuna~\citep{vicuna2023}, and closed models such as OpenAI's gpt-3.5-turbo\footnote{ {We used the frozen version codenamed gpt-3.5-turbo-0301}}, i.e., \emph{ChatGPT}.
+For tasks where the full document is fed as input, we use 4 examples for few-shot prompting owing to limitations in the maximum feasible sequence length for these models, while for the rest we use 16 examples (for details, see the Appendix).
 ChatGPT consistently outperformed Vicuna-13B and Llama-13B on all tasks except Fixing Factuality.
 This is because for the Fixing Factuality task, ChatGPT almost always adds new unnecessary information to the summary, even after prompting it to not do that.
 Compared to ChatGPT, finetuned models perform better on every task.
-The performance difference is largest for factuality-based tasks such as Unsupported Span Prediction, Evidence Extraction and Fixing Factuality.
-Compared to factuality-based tasks, ChatGPT does better on tasks that involve generating summaries.
+The performance difference is largest for factuality-based tasks such as Unsupported Span Prediction, Evidence Extraction, and Fixing Factuality.
+ChatGPT does comparatively well on tasks that involve generating summaries.